kevinsogo/compgen/README.md

 This takes the subtask name as an argument.
 The `&` operator merges intervals of two `Bounds` objects.

 **Polygon note:** It is important that such a subtask checker must not reject if the subtask name (`argv[1]`) is invalid.
-This is because Polygon calls the validator with some command line arguments, and the first of those arguments (usually something like `--testset`) gets interpreted as a subtask name.
+This is because Polygon calls the validator with some command line arguments, and so the first of those arguments (usually something like `--testset`) gets interpreted as a subtask name.
 I suggest keeping the subtask names as integer literals to avoid conflict.